LeetLLM

 DeadlineTimeoutThe UI doesn't hang forever.

-Duplicate ticket checkIdempotency keyA retry doesn't create duplicate side effects.
+Duplicate rotation job checkIdempotency keyA retry doesn't create duplicate side effects.

-Plating checkResponse validationBad output doesn't enter the product.
+Policy checkResponse validationUnsupported decisions don't enter the product.

 Start by naming what your app owns.

 A provider request may use messages, tools, response formats, model IDs, and sampling settings.
 Those fields differ across providers and change over time.
-Your product should not scatter those details across every route handler.
+Keep those details out of route handlers.

 Instead, define a small internal request.